Vince Dooley, longtime Georgia football coach, dies at 90 - WHIZ News

 ATLANTA (AP) — Vince Dooley, the football coach who carried himself like a professor and guided Georgia for a quarter-century of success that included the 1980 national championship, died Friday.
 He was 90.

-The school announced that Dooley died peacefully at his Athens home in the presence of his wife, Barbara, and their four children.
+The school announced that Dooley died peacefully at his Athens home in the presence of his wife, Barbara, and their four children, including former Tennessee coach Derek Dooley.
 No cause of death was given.

 Dooley was hospitalized this month for what was described as a mild case of COVID-19, but he pronounced himself fully recovered and ready to attend his regular book-signing session at the campus bookstore before an Oct.
 15 game against Vanderbilt.